inventory management

 Lot tracking, also known as batch or batch number tracking, is the process of monitoring and tracing specific groups of products or materials from production to distribution via their lot number.

 Lot tracking enables businesses to identify and isolate any potential issues with a specific batch, whether it’s a product recall or quality control.
-This helps businesses maintain transparency and accountability throughout the supply chain and ensure that customers receive high-quality products consistently.
+It keeps the supply chain transparent and accountable, so customers consistently receive safe, high-quality products.

 How to track Lot Numbers